 WHO IS KREWE BOHEME

 Krewe Bohéme is a Carnival parade the likes of which has never been seen in the history of the city.
-The newly formed Krewe Bohème has the distinct honor of being the very first parade of the Carnival season.
+Krewe Bohème has the distinct honor of being one of the first parades of Carnival season.
 Parading through the Bywater, Marigny and French Quarter, Krewe Bohème will bring to paradegoers a visual and auditory feast of mystery, artistry and fun.

 The fantastical new Krewe Bohème is a 501(c)(7) Social Club and an unconventional collection of artists and merry makers.
 In true bohemian spirit Krewe Bohème’s throws are not the ubiquitous, mass produced beads.
 Each handmade throw reflects the creative and eclectic Krewe Bohème membership of New Orleans’ bohemians and beauties.